Insights automatically shows how your projects are doing based on your team’s actual work – no status meeting or manual updates needed.

 Sergio · Customer Experience Specialist

-Best practices for Project Insights
+Best practices for Insights

-Project Insights work best when your team has a strong framework in place:
+Insights work best when your team has a strong framework in place:

-Establish milestones and goals: Define project milestones and goals, and add these as Todoist tasks with high priority 🔴 and clear deadlines.
+Define project milestones and goals, and add these as Todoist tasks with high priority 🔴 and clear deadlines.
 Another approach is to create sections, label them as milestones, and add related tasks under each milestone.

-Set realistic dates and deadlines: Add reasonable dates and deadlines to tasks, so everyone on the team knows when work needs to be done.
+Add reasonable dates and deadlines to tasks, so everyone on the team knows when work needs to be done.

-Complete tasks regularly: The more consistently your team checks off completed work, the more accurate your progress tracking becomes.
+The more consistently your team checks off completed work, the more accurate your progress tracking becomes.

-Assign tasks right away: If you’re collaborating with others, assigning tasks helps everyone see who’s responsible for what and prevents work from falling through the cracks.
+If you’re collaborating with others, assigning tasks helps everyone see who’s responsible for what and prevents work from falling through the cracks.
 If you’ve set goals or milestone tasks in the project, assign these to the people responsible for the team’s progress.

-Prioritize urgent tasks: Increase the priority of your most urgent tasks, so they get the attention they need.
+Increase the priority of your most urgent tasks, so they get the attention they need.
 In a large project, you can sort or group tasks by priority for a clearer view of what’s most critical.

-Collaborate with context and clarity: Define the scope of the work directly within the task description or by adding a comment.
+Define the scope of the work directly within the task description or by adding a comment.
 Task comments are a great way to keep communication clear and centralized; you can easily share files and tag teammates directly.

 This setup helps you track key outcomes, align your team, and identify blockers early without adding complexity.